sriramdasbalaji/AzureFunctionsHOL/readme.md

 }
 ```

- >**Note:** For the demo purposes the new feature here is just modified text for each product on special.
+ >**Note:** For the demo purposes the new feature here is just modified text for each product and added diffrent discount % for users on special.

  10. Click on **Changes** in **Team Explorer** and push the changes to the server